16 Top Attractions & Things to Do in Delray Beach, FL

 Insider's tip: Registration is required before racing your own RC device, and if you're hoping to use a bow and arrow, you'll need to do so through the Gold Coast Archery Club.

 Looking for a way to occupy the kids that doesn't involve getting sand in your swimsuit?
 Check out Putt 'n Around.
-Boasting two 18-hole mini putt courses (The Everglades and The Ocean), this tacky, yet awesome spot oozes fun.
+Boasting two 18-hole mini putt courses (The Everglades and The Ocean), this tacky, yet awesome attraction oozes fun.
 Its waterfalls, lagoons, and bridges will capture your kids' attention and keep it.
 In fact, little ones will love their time here so much, they'll beg to play again once they've finished.

 Insider's tip: Close to the restaurants peppering Atlantic Avenue, this is a great spot to spend time pre- or post-dinner.
 Plus, evening golf offers the bonus of a more romantic and fun ambience featuring lights and upbeat music to guide players through the courses.
+Playing a round or two here is a perfect thing to do at night with or without the kids.

 For kids who just can't wait, they serve tasty treats like ice cream in the store.